JORDAN KODNER

 CONFERENCE AND WORKSHOP PROCEEDINGS

-Note: Proceedings published in the ACL conference and workshop anthologies (ACL, CMCL, ComputEL, EMNLP, GenBench, LChange, LREC, SCiL, SIGMORPHON, WANLP) are refereed and archival.
+Note: Proceedings published in the ACL conference and workshop anthologies (ACL, CMCL, ComputEL, EMNLP, GenBench, LChange, LREC, SCiL, SIGMORPHON, VarDial, WANLP) are refereed and archival.
 CogSci proceedings are refereed but non-archival.

 OTHER MANUSCRIPTS